Information for Participants in the 2022 Rachel Carson Intergenerational Sense of Wonder/Sense of the Wild Contest

 Human beings everywhere need to start working with Nature to preserve biodiversity.
 What does this mean?
 In the words of Sandra M. Diaz, ecologist: “It’s no longer enough to focus just on environmental policy.
 We need to build biodiversity considerations into trade and infrastructure decisions, the way that health or human rights are built into every aspect of social and economic decision making.”
 (Plumer, B., “Wildlife Facing Extinction Risk All Over Globe, U.N.
 Report Warns,” The NYT 5-11-19).

-In 2019 thousands of young people urgently demand that governments act to decrease man-made hazards to human health and nature from greenhouse gas emissions and other threats.
+In 2019 thousands of young people urgently demand that governments act to decrease human-made hazards to human health and nature from greenhouse gas emissions and other threats.

 Awareness of why we need nature and why nature needs us can start at any age.

 Furthermore, we hear from teachers that teens very much enjoy taking part in our Contest.
-Winning Contest entries from 2018 came from the USA and abroad.
-(See A-2 for a sampling of 2018 winning Contest entries)
+Winning Contest entries from 2021 came from the USA and other countries.
+(See A-2 for a sampling of 2021 winning Contest entries)

 If this sounds interesting, please read our Contest Rules and Goals (Parts B&C) and plan to submit an entry.